DUO: Frequently Asked Questions

 How does DUO Everywhere work?

-Once you opt-in using the self-enrollment tool you will be ready to go: You will login as usual with your username and password, and then use your registered device to verify identity.
-You can also setup to do this via SMS, voice call or one-time pass code.
-We recommend using the Duo Mobile application on your smartphone.
+Once you opt-in using the self-enrollment tool you will be ready to go: You will login as usual with your username and password, and then “send a push” to your registered device to verify identity.

 How do I register a new device?

 - For step by step instructions see: DUO Everywhere: Enrolling and managing devices.